aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/set-border/_index.md

         document.getElementById('runExample').addEventListener('click', async () => {
             // Instantiate a new workbook
             const workbook = new Workbook();
-            // Obtaining the reference of the newly added worksheet const ws = workbook.worksheets.get(0);
+            // Obtain the reference of the newly added worksheet const ws = workbook.worksheets.get(0);
             const cells = ws.cells;

-            // Setting the value to the cells let cell = cells.get("A1");
+            // Set the values of the cells let cell = cells.get("A1");
             cell.putValue("Fruit");
             cell = cells.get("B1");